Skip to main content

 III.
 BioEngineering Scholar High School Internship Project (BE-SHIP)

 BE-SHIP provides interested High School Scholars with the opportunity to plan and conduct a focused research internship and project in collaboration with an academic lab.
-In BE-SHIP, the BioEngineering Research Project (BERP) sequence consists of two parts: (A) proposing a research project; and (B) conducting and reporting on the project.
+Within BE-SHIP, the BioEngineering Research Project (BERP) sequence consists of two parts: (A) proposing a research project; and (B) conducting and reporting on the project.
 BERP-A normally follows (requires as prerequisites) one (or more) BE-BOAT foundation course and the BE-ROW course, BEI2R.
+At a more advanced level in BE-SHIP, the Bioengineering Summer High School Program (BESHSP) normally follows a successful BERP-B.

 BioEngineering Research Project A – Proposal (BERP-A)